Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

 \texttt{Stan} is a tool which provides both a language to formulate probabilistic models and methods to do inference on these models.
-Before using \texttt{Stan} to model disease transmission, we quickly remind the reader of the setup of a probabilistic model.
-A more thorough introduction to the topic can be found here \cite{gelman2004bda}.
+Before using \texttt{Stan} to model disease transmission, we quickly review how to specify a probabilistic model.
+A more thorough introduction to the topic can be found here \cite{gelman2013bda}.